-Current Chairman's compensation.
-The compensation paid to Mr. Yair Seroussi for his service as the chairman of our Board of Directors consists of a monthly fee of NIS 163,400 plus VAT (approximately \$50,000) which includes the grossed up amount of the value of the car used by Mr. Seroussi, as well as reimbursement for all reasonable office expenses, as customary in the Company.
+Chairman's compensation.
+In October 2023, the annual and extraordinary shareholders meeting approved, following the recommendation of the compensation committee and the Board of Directors, updated compensation terms to the Chairman.
+The compensation paid to Mr. Yair Seroussi for his service as the chairman of our Board of Directors consists of a monthly fee of NIS 150,000 plus VAT (approximately \$40,000), as well as reimbursement for all reasonable office expenses, as customary in the Company.
+Mr. Seroussi will further be entitled to use a leased company car which will be of a type and model appropriate to the role of an Active Chairman.
+We will cover all operating expenses of the company car as well as bear the applicable tax with regard to all taxable benefits related to the company car.
+Alternatively, Mr. Seroussi may elect, at his discretion, to use his own car and in such event the Company will pay Mr. Seroussi a fixed amount equal to the grossed-up amount of the value of the applicable car group as published by the Israeli Tax Authority that would have been applied if a leased company car would have been provided to Mr. Seroussi.
+Subject to the receipt of the required approvals by the Company's organs under the Company's articles of association and any other applicable law and the Company's compensation policy, Mr. Seroussi may be granted a bonus, subject to the sole discretion of the Board of Directors.
+In addition, subject to obtaining all required approvals according to the articles of association and any applicable law, Mr. Seroussi will participate in the Company's Share Option Plan, as in effect from time to time.
 The term of our chairman services agreement with Mr. Seroussi is for a period of three years, subject to his re-election by the general meeting of shareholders as required by applicable law and our articles, or until terminated earlier in accordance with the provisions of the chairman services agreement.
 Mr. Seroussi is further entitled to a notice period of 90 days.
 The above compensation was recommended by our compensation committee and approved by our audit committee, Board of Directors and shareholders.
-In addition, on March 9, 2022, our compensation committee and board of directors approved, subject to the approval of the shareholders meeting of the amendment of our compensation policy and this grant, the grant of options to Mr. Seroussi, exercisable for our ordinary shares with a total fair market value (using a Black-Scholes valuation) equivalent to \$800,000.
+In addition, on February 22, 2022 and March 9, 2022, our compensation committee and Board of Directors respectively approved, and on May 2, 2022, our shareholders' meeting approved, the amendment of our compensation policy and the grant of 26,918 options to Mr. Seroussi, exercisable for 26,918 of our ordinary shares (subject to adjustments) under our Incentive Plan, with a total fair market value (using a Black-Scholes valuation) equivalent to \$800,000, which shall vest in four equal annual instalments of 25%, and be exercisable for a term of five years.
+The options shall also be subject to automatic acceleration under certain Corporate Events, as such term is defined in the Incentive Plan, and all remaining terms of the Options are in accordance with the Incentive Plan, which includes conditions with respect to, among other things, adjustments, assumption and termination of engagement.